NWChen/neilchen.cc/content/diary.md

 title: Analyzing 1.5 years of diary entries
 slug: diary-analysis
 date: 2019-06
-description: Analyzing 1.5 years of diary entries with Python
+description: Looking for trends in 1.5 years of diary entries with Python.
 tag: project
 ---